IotFreaksPT/IotDevices/README.md

-# IoT_devices in use
+# IoT Devices in use
-IoT devices used by each person.
+IoT Devices used by each person.

 Let's try to have a file per person, to avoid messing each other's list.